Skip to Content (Press Enter) Skip to Footer (Press Enter)

 The Psychology of Color

-It’s said that certain colors can make us feel certain ways.
+Over 200 years ago in 1810, Johann Wolfgang von Goethe published his book Theory of Colours which suggested different colors can make us feel certain ways.
 Red can be related to anger or boldness, while green leans towards nature and calm.
 But is it true?
 Can colors really make us feel specific emotions?
 In short, yes.
+In fact, color psychology is foundational to the “dopamine décor” trend!

 The Psychology of Colors

-There have been multiple studies researching the psychology of color and why different colors give off specific vibes.
-Evidence suggests that colors can influence human behavior and therefore impact everything we do: from what we buy to how we dress, and so on.
-However, it’s hard to define exactly why colors invoke emotional responses since not everyone experiences them the same way.
-Factors such as lifestyle, upbringing, and core values have an impact on how we associate colors, and it’s these associations that specifically lead to our decision-making.
+There have been many studies investigating the psychology of color and why different colors give off specific vibes.
+Evidence suggests colors can influence human behavior and therefore impact everything we do: from what we buy to how we dress, and so on.
+However, it’s hard to define exactly why colors evoke emotional responses since not everyone experiences them the same way.
+Factors such as lifestyle, upbringing, and core values have an impact on how we associate colors, and these associations can impact our decision-making.

 Colors in Interior Design

 This theory is used in many different industries, interior design being one.
-However, understanding how to use the psychology of color to your advantage (especially when you’re not an interior design expert) can be tricky.
-Create the perfect color combination for your interior palette when you discover what each color means!
+However, understanding how to use the psychology of color to your advantage can be tricky, especially when you’re not an interior design expert.
+(That’s what our 100% free Design Studio services are for!)
+Create the perfect color combination for your interior palette by discovering what each color means!

 Yellow